helpbuttons/hb-docs/docs/English/architecture.md

 * modules : this a folder for complex functionalities that shoulddn't be separated by the general foler structure. i.e. You want to have the services and the reacts components together in a directory for authentication functionaliity.
 The folder has a fake example inside.

-* services: Each model has a folder in this directory to communicate with the API (Buttons, ButtonTemplates, Feed, Networks, Tags, Users).
+* services: Each model has a folder in this directory to communicate with the API (Helpbuttons, ButtonTemplates, Feed, Networks, Tags, Users).
 Also basic API functionalities (Alerts, Errors, HttpUtils -localStorage- and Store) have a service in this folder.

 * store : It's a custom script written by @hirunatan in Telegram.
 It's intended for storing temporal data in the session (without refreshing the page, after refresh data is lost) and avoid the need of using more complex store mngmnt software.